laikaland/moldymolderson/README.md

 sharing selfshipper, noodle (gorillaz) and tree (bfdi) are my f/os

+hyperfixating on gorillaz and the magnus archives at the moment

 i like object shows, analog horror, crk, pokemon, natm, madoka magica, & lots of other stuff. i have a big list in my strawpage

 ---------------------------------------